 Do your homework!
 You will have a much better idea what to look for if you understand Selective Mutism.
 Educate yourself as much as possible before seeing any professional.
 Parents should read as much information as they can about Selective Mutism.
-The SMG~CANs website at www.selectivemutism.org has countless pages of information and it is updated on a regular basis.
+The Selective Mutism Association website has countless pages of information and it is updated on a regular basis.

 Key questions to ask include:

-What will be my role as a parent?
-What is the teachers role?
-Etc.
+- What will be my role as a parent?
+What is the teacher’s role?

-Can you supply me with references of families you have worked with?
-KEY!!
+- Can you supply me with references of families you have worked with?

-A key question to ask a therapist is ‘HOW will you work with my child to help him/her progress communicatively?’
-Children do not progress communicatively without learning coping skills.
+*Children do not progress communicatively without learning coping skills.
 Simply lowering anxiety is NOT enough to enable the child to begin engaging socially, learn to progress to verbal communication and feel comfortable in an environment.
-SKILLS must be taught.
+Skills must be taught.